Modern apartment or condo building with balconies and skylights surrounded by trees.

 What Is Rent Control?

-Rent control isn’t available everywhere, however.
+Keep in mind that rent control ordinances aren’t implemented everywhere.
 In fact, more than 30 states have passed laws making it impossible for cities and towns to implement rent control regulations.
+Fortunately, there are other forms of affordable housing that are available across the U.S. We’ll discuss those options later on in the article.

 See What You Qualify For